ManrajGill13/COMP3220/README.md

 ## bug reporting tool - Github issues
 Github issues is a great way to keep track of tasks, enhancements, and bugs for any project.
 They share the functionality of e-mailing except they're much more manageable and effectively shared with all collaborators of a project.

-## project management - Github Boards or Trello
+## project management - Github Boards
+To help us organize and prioritize work on this assignment, we will be using Github Project Boards.

 ## Testing Strategy - Test-driven development (JUnit)